Carlos Alcaraz: Playing style

 Alcaraz has earned acclaim for his athletic and physical traits.
 In particular, his direct sprints, counterattacking abilities, and an extremely high peak footspeed have garnered him comparisons to Rafael Nadal.
 He has been compared to Novak Djokovic for his assured lateral movement and court-coverage, aided by physical splits and sliding through the court on defense, particularly on the backhand side.
-Like Roger Federer, exceptional touch has also been crucial in his success.
+Like Roger Federer, exceptional touch and aggression have been crucial to his success.
 Djokovic has said Alcaraz combines "the best of all three worlds" from his game, Federer's, and Nadal's.

-Alcaraz is notable for his remarkable 14–1 record in five-set matches, giving him the highest success rate of all time at 93.3%.
-He has not lost a match in five sets since the 2022 Australian Open, when he was eighteen years old.
-His losses come more frequently in shorter matches, particularly in the best-of-three format.
-He has often been criticised for a lack of consistency, across matches and across seasons.
+Alcaraz's losses come more frequently in shorter matches, particularly in the best-of-three format.
+He has sometimes been criticised for a lack of consistency, across matches and across seasons.
 Alcaraz himself claims he is unable to play well without enjoying himself on court.

 Alcaraz is frequently lauded for his on-court creativity and showmanship.
 He has been described many times as a "human highlight reel".
 In 2023, he said, "Obviously, I want to win every match that I play, but at the same time, I want to have fun, try different things, make the people enjoy watching tennis and watching my matches.
 Sometimes I talk to myself about what is most important: if I win or doing great things."

 Coaches and team

-Alcaraz's childhood coach was Kiko Navarro.
+Alcaraz's childhood coaches were Kiko Navarro and Carlos Santos.
 In September 2018, fifteen-year-old Alcaraz moved to Villena to begin training at the Ferrero Tennis Academy under the direction of Juan Carlos Ferrero, who became his personal coach.
 Ferrero turned down several coaching requests from top players in order to coach Alcaraz.
-Their partnership has been widely praised: Ferrero won the ATP Coach of the Year Award in 2022.
-Alcaraz has said he considers Ferrero a "second father".
+Their partnership was widely praised: Ferrero won the ATP Coach of the Year Award in 2022 and 2025.
+In December 2025, Alcaraz unexpectedly announced that he and Ferrero had parted ways after seven years.

-In December 2024 it was announced that Samuel López, a former member of Ferrero's own coaching team, would be joining Alcaraz's team to work under Ferrero as a second coach.
+In December 2024, it was announced that Samuel López, a former member of Ferrero's own coaching team, would be joining Alcaraz's team to work under Ferrero as a second coach.
+Following Ferrero's departure, he became Alcaraz's head coach for the 2026 season.

 Alcaraz has maintained largely the same staff since he arrived on tour.
-His team includes physical trainer Alberto Lledó, physiotherapist Juanjo Moreno, doctor Juanjo López, agent Albert Molina, and his brother Álvaro as hitting partner.
-In 2025, he appointed childhood friend Fran Rubio as an additional physiotherapist.
+His team includes physical trainer Alberto Lledó, physiotherapist Juanjo Moreno, doctor Juanjo López, and agent Albert Molina.
+His brother Álvaro works as his longtime hitting partner and, as of 2026, assistant coach.
+In 2025, Alcaraz appointed childhood friend Fran Rubio as an additional physiotherapist.
 Alcaraz also works with sports psychologist Isabel Balaguer.